-Whether you’re here for the historic sites or for the fun indoor activities, you’re sure to have your fill of fun.
+There are plenty of historic sites and fun indoor places in San Antonio that promise a lot of excitement and you’re sure to have your fill of making merry.
 Take some time to relax, unwind, and enjoy a fun-filled weekend with your friends and family.

 Get Trip101 in your inbox